odennav/vmware-vsphere-sddc-private-cloud/README.md

-# VMware SDDC Cloud Lab
+# VMware vSphere SDDC Private Cloud Lab

 SDDC (Software Defined Data Center) is an architecture that allows for any application's infrastructure to be fully automated and always available.